wokwi/wokwi-docs/docs/gdb-debugging.md

 (gdb)
 ```

-At this point you can type GDB command.
+At this point you can type GDB commands.
 For instance, suppose you want to run your program
 line-by-line, starting from `setup()`.
 First, type `tbreak setup` and `c` to start the program
 and run it until the beginning of `setup()`: